kibo1no1shirei-kan/kibo1no1shirei-kan/README.md

 Kibo1no1shirei-kan
-A weeb and a dev
+A professional weeb and a noob dev

 Trying to learn
 Dart and javascript